MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.StoreAgent.Telemetry.EndInstall

-This event is sent after a product has been installed.
-It's used to help keep Windows up-to-date and secure.
+This event is sent after a product has been installed to help keep Windows up-to-date and secure.

 The following fields are available: